Arthur Q. Bryan: Films

 Bryan first became involved with the film industry when he moved to Hollywood in 1936 to become a scenario writer for Paramount Pictures.

 Bryan's live-action work remained largely in uncredited cameo roles, usually employing the Fudd persona, or minor supporting roles in B-movies (like the apoplectic newspaper editor in the Bela Lugosi thriller The Devil Bat).
 In the 1940 Charley Chase short South of the Boudoir, he speaks in his normal voice, but at one point slips into his Fudd voice while coming on to Chase's wife.
 He did work steadily, appearing in dozens of films over the years, in such successful releases as Samson and Delilah; two Bob Hope/Bing Crosby Road to ... films, Road to Singapore and Road to Rio; and the Ozzie and Harriet feature Here Come the Nelsons.
-He appeared frequently in live-action short-subjects for Warner Bros. and Columbia Pictures.
+He appeared frequently in live-action short-subjects for Warner Bros.
+Pictures and Columbia Pictures.

 Bryan continued as the Fibber show's secondary male lead, even after Thompson and (for a time) Gordon returned to the show, and he stayed as Dr. Gamble all the way through its final incarnation on the NBC Monitor series in 1959, as well as playing Floyd on "Gildersleeve" through its conclusion in 1954.
 Bryan's final original work as Fudd came in the Warner Bros.
 Edward R. Murrow spoof Person to Bunny.

 Television

 Bryan was a panelist on the early TV quiz show Quizzing the News (1948–49).
 He would be found in numerous productions in the early 1950s predominantly in 1-episode bit parts, such as in the early filmed television comedy, Beulah.
 He also landed a minor television role in 1955, as the handyman Mr. Boggs in the short-lived CBS sitcom Professional Father.
 On The Halls of Ivy, Bryan played Professor Warren, head of the college's history department, a role he also had on the radio program of the same name.
-On September 17, 1956, he became ill with acute gastritis while rehearsing for an episode for Producers' Showcase called "The Lord Don't Play Favorites", three hours before its airtime.
+On September 17, 1956, he became ill with acute gastritis while rehearsing for an episode of Producers' Showcase called "The Lord Don't Play Favorites", three hours before its airtime.
 Staging director Bretaigne Windust replaced Bryan during production.